-In the first installation of the series I wrote about suspension and the frame.
+In the first installation of the series I wrote the frame and suspension.
 In this one I will talk about the drivetrain:

-Bicycle drivetrain systems are used to transmit power on bicycles, tricycles, quadracycles, unicycles, or other human-powered vehicles from the riders to the drive wheels.
-(Wikipedia) If you are choosing components or checking out a bike for touring you need to have a good drivetrain because it is what propels the bike and it needs a daily wipe over with a rag to remove grit and grime and keep it running smoothly.
+Bicycle drivetrain systems are used to transmit power (Wikipedia).
+If you are choosing components or checking out a bike for touring you need to have a reliably functioning drivetrain because it is what propels the bike.

 Shimano components are widely available and reliable.
-The mountain bike component range of Deore, XT, and XTR are built to withstand abuse whereas road components compromise strength to reduce weight.
-My first mountain bike was a Rock Lobster which I bought second hand from a bike shop in York.
-Bizarrely it came with a Shimano 105 road rear mechanism which soon bent on rocks and no longer indexed the gears properly.
+The mountain bike component range of Deore, XT and XTR are built to withstand abuse whereas road components may compromise strength to reduce weight.

-On the road rocks aren’t so much of a problem however be careful not to lean the bike down with the derailleur resting on something (kerb, rock, log, small animal) with the full weight of the luggage on it, otherwise it won’t stay straight for long!
-I have used XTR rear mechanisms for my tours and I swear by them.
-I have had only to replace the jockey wheels which are cheap and widely available.
+I have used an XTR rear mechanism for my tours and it functioned well although if I had bought it myself I would have gone for Deore or XT (the XTR one was sponsored).
+I have only had to replace the jockey wheels which are cheap and widely available.
 Even non-shimano ones can be salvaged off any ‘spam’ bike on the road.
 XTR shifting is very accurate and they rarely need adjustment.
-Front mechanisms are less crucial so you can get away with a cheaper one like XT or Deore.
+Front mechanisms are less crucial so you can get away with a cheaper one.

-Most days I would clean the chain with a rag and apply oil; you can tell if it needs oil if it makes more noise than usual and the chain looks dry.
-If you are experiencing chain-skip then it might be that either your chain, cassette, or crankset chainrings are worn.
+Most days I would clean the chain with a rag and apply oil.
+You can tell if it needs oil if it makes more noise than usual and the chain looks dry.
+If you are experiencing chain-skip / poor shifting then it might be that either your chain, cassette, or crankset chainrings are worn.
 Ideally you would replace all three.
 Matching a new chain with an old cassette or chainrings will wear the chain quicker and vice versa.

-In terms of crankset, Race Face, Shimano or FSA will serve you well.
+In terms of crankset; Race Face, Shimano or FSA will serve you well.
 I bought a discounted FSA X-drive set which is still going strong.
-It is rare that a set of cranks would fail and if they do they it’s probably because there is a fault in the material and its worth contacting to the manufacturer who might replace it.
+It is rare that a set of cranks would fail and if they do they it’s probably because there is a fault in the material and it is worth contacting to the manufacturer who might replace it.
 Please support your local bike shops and frame builders.